AntonioFasano/winfire.js/README.md

     PS> cscript winfire.js /help

-This is because by default Windows runs scripts with the GUI based Wscript.
+This is because by default Windows runs scripts with the GUI based `WScript`.
 To simplify, you might change the defaults  via:

 	PS> $sys="$env:SystemRoot\System32\cscript.cmd"